solo-io/autopilot/docs/cli/autopilot_init.md

 ## autopilot init

-Initialize a new project
+Initialize a new project for the given top-level CRD

 ### Synopsis

-The autopilot init command creates a project directory for the given name.
+The autopilot init command creates a project skeleton in the given directory.
+If the directory does not exist, it will be created.

 ```
-autopilot init <name> [flags]
+autopilot init <dir> --kind=<kind> --group=<apigroup> --verison=<apiversion> [--skip-gomod] [flags]
 ```

 ### Options